 - sharing the expertise of diverse organisations (including start-ups and entrepreneurs) with public and private sector members across Australia, and

 - inspiring public and private enterprise with international and successful local insights.

 In April 2017, Roads Australia the national peak body for road infrastructure stakeholders, led a delegation of senior government and transport industry officials on a global study visit to find out how international jurisdictions are preparing for their driverless roll-out.
 RA predicts that every new vehicle sold in Australia within 10 years will be driverless, and dedicated lanes for automated vehicles will operate across our road networks within 5-10 years.

-Review the full report Preparing for the driverless revolution from RA's International Study Visit to North America, the UK and Europe.
+Review the full report from RA's International Study Visit to North America, the UK and Europe.
 It offers key observations and discusses options for government and industry to take forward in this new world.